bulkobubulko/sha-256/README.md

     Move the hash values down one.
 So that we loose the last one and leave space inside a.
 Set a to T1+T2, and add T1 to e.

-    Repeat steps 8 and 9 for every single word in the message schedule.
+    Repeat the above steps for every single word in the message schedule.

     Get the initial hash values we started with (a-h) and add on the end results of the compression.

 7) Repeat the process for every single message block.
-Where the initaial values are the end values of the previous block.
+Where the initial values are the end values of the previous block.
 8) Convert it to hexadecimal representation.

 All done!